The Great American Baking Show: Season 1 (2015)

-Season 1 aired under the title The Great Holiday Baking Show and marked a return of the GBBO format to American television after the cancellation of CBS' 2013 series The American Baking Competition.
+Season 1 aired under the title The Great Holiday Baking Show and marked a return of the GBBO format to American television after the cancellation of the series by CBS in late 2013 after one season when it originally aired under the title The American Baking Competition.
 Six bakers participated in the first ABC season.
 The season was won by Lauren Katz, beating out Nicole Silva and Tim Samson in the finale.

 Season 2 (2016–17)

 Season 2 returned the following year as The Great American Baking Show with ten bakers and an eight-week competition.
 The season was won by Amanda Faber, with Stephanie Chen as the runner-up.

 Season 3 (2017)

-The third season began airing December 7, 2017 with a two-hour premiere.
-It is the first season hosted by Curry and Adams and for judge Hollywood who last appeared on the 2013 CBS version of the show.
-This season, baker Antoinette Love, withdrew following a family death, returned to the competition.
-The season was withdrawn from ABC's schedule on December 13, 2017, following allegations of sexual misconduct by Iuzzini.
+The third season began airing December 7, 2017, with a two-hour premiere.
+It is the first season hosted by Ayesha Curry and Anthony Adams and for judge Paul Hollywood who last appeared on the 2013 CBS version of the show.
+This season, baker Antoinette Love, who withdrew following a family death, returned to the competition.
+The season was withdrawn from ABC's schedule on December 13, 2017, following allegations of sexual misconduct by judge Johnny Iuzzini.
 ABC announced that it would not air the remaining episodes.
 On December 21, 2017, the day the season finale would have been broadcast, ABC announced that Vallery Lomas won the competition with Cindy Maliniak and Molly Brodak finishing as runners-up.